Introduction to the Pacific Cultural Centredness Pathway

 Taking that next step in your professional learning and development is easy with Ako Aotearoa.
 Everything is evidence-based, practical, high-quality, effective and sustainable.

-In response to the current challenges of delivering “face-to-face” events, our range of PLD is delivered online - workshops and courses, many with digital badges awarded on completion:
+Our range of PLD workshops and courses can be delivered online or face-to-face, many with digital badges awarded on completion:

-We can come to you to deliver in-house professional development.
-Contact us to discuss your needs and budget. - Public Online Workshops
+We can deliver in-house professional development targeted to your needs.
+For face-to-face options, we can come to you.
+Contact us to discuss your needs and budget.